 London, Oxford, Bracknell and his home town of High Wycombe.

-David is a member of the
+David is the member of the

-and, as a computer programmer
+who, as a computer programmer

-by profession, he takes responsibility for the data-processing
+by profession, takes responsibility for the data-processing

-and for the scripting on the web site.
+and the scripting on the web site.

 studied at King's College, London with